ubicomplab/rPPG-Toolbox/README.md

 # Training on SCAMPS

-STEP1: Download the SCAMPS via this [link](https://github.com/danmcduff/scampsdataset)
+STEP1: Download the SCAMPS via this [link](https://github.com/danmcduff/scampsdataset) and split it into train/val/test folders.

 STEP2: Modify `./configs/SYNTHETICS_DEEPPHYS_BASIC.yaml`